maxscharwath/owt-lang/features/styles/README.md

 Styles

 Current
-- `<style>` blocks are recognized during parsing but not yet emitted.
-CSS scoping will be added in a follow-up.
+- `<style>` blocks inside components are recognized by the parser.
+- Emission and scoping are not yet implemented in codegen.

 Planned
-- Hash-based scoping per component: rewrite selectors to `[data-owt-<hash>] ...` and apply attribute to component root.
+- Hash-based scoping per component: rewrite selectors to `[data-owt-<hash>] ...` and apply attribute to the component root.
 - Virtual CSS module emission via the Vite plugin.